What is CGS?

 The activities at CGS are articulated with the working groups and CES’ Doctoral Programmes.

-In 2019, CGS will organize its activities around three topics:
+In 2021, CGS will organize its activities around three sets of essential themes: